Vaibhav-2115/MaxProfit/README.md

 ---

-# 🧠 Algorithm Used – Backtracking Strategy (Non-Greedy Approach)
+# 🧠 Algorithm Used – Backtracking Strategy

 This system uses a Backtracking Algorithm to guarantee the optimal scheduling solution by exploring all possible project combinations.